Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 Your journey are full of experience.

 **Tales from Adventure**{ .inl }
-You gain two General Feats of your choice.
+You gain two [:option-feat-feneral: General Feats] of your choice.
 You can't benefit from a Feat's feature that grants increase to ability scores (e.g [Ability Score Improvement](./feat-general/phb24.md#abl-scores-improvement)).
 All other rules related to gaining Feats still apply.
 Replacing this Feat will forgo all the General Feats gained from this Feat.

 **Repeatable**{ .inl }
 You can take this feat more than once.
-Choose another two eligible General Feats each time.
+Choose another two eligible [:option-feat-feneral: General Feats] each time.
 All other rules related to gaining Feats still apply.

+[:option-feat-feneral: General Feats]: ../feat/feat-general/index.md

 ---